Course Information

 Q: Who is the target audience for the PALS Course?

 A: The PALS Course is for healthcare providers who respond to emergencies in infants and children.
-This
+This includes personnel in emergency response, emergency medicine, intensive care and critical care units, such as physicians, nurses, paramedics and others, who need a PALS course completion card for job or

 other requirements.
 Back to top